kyegomez/LongNet/README.md

 This is an open source implementation for the paper [LongNet: Scaling Transformers to 1,000,000,000 Tokens](https://arxiv.org/abs/2307.02486) by Jiayu Ding, Shuming Ma, Li Dong, Xingxing Zhang, Shaohan Huang, Wenhui Wang, Furu Wei.
 The LongNet is a Transformer variant designed to scale sequence length up to more than 1 billion tokens without sacrificing performance on shorter sequences.

-## Introduction

-Scaling sequence length has become a critical bottleneck in the era of large language models.
-However, existing methods struggle with either computational complexity or model expressivity, rendering the maximum sequence length restricted.
-In this paper, they introduce LongNet, a Transformer variant that can scale sequence length to more than 1 billion tokens, without sacrificing the performance on shorter sequences.
-Specifically, they propose dilated attention, which expands the attentive field exponentially as the distance grows.

-## Features
-LongNet has significant advantages:
-1. It has a linear computation complexity and a logarithm dependency between tokens.
-2. It can be served as a distributed trainer for extremely long sequences.
-3. Its dilated attention is a drop-in replacement for standard attention, which can be seamlessly integrated with the existing Transformer-based optimization.

-Experiment results demonstrate that LongNet yields strong performance on both long-sequence modeling and general language tasks.
-Their work opens up new possibilities for modeling very long sequences, e.g., treating a whole corpus or even the entire Internet as a sequence.

-Here's the updated usage and installation section with two methods: git clone or pip install LongNet:

 ## Installation

 You can install LongNet using one of the following methods: